 In the 5 min scan strategy of the DWD radar network 10 sweeps corresponding to 10 elevations ranging from 0.5° to 25° build up a 3D-volume for each radar site.
 The quality controlled basic data of this volume scan are provided as input for the MDA (Hengstebeck et al., 2011).
 The quality control includes the removal of spoke and ring artefacts, a clutter removal (static and dynamic clutter), an attenuation correction, the interpolation of "holes" within the reflectivity data and a speckle remover.
 A dual-PRF unfolding error correction is applied to the radial velocity data.
 The MDA uses the radial wind (Doppler wind) information of a volume as detection basis.
 The further classification of a detected mesocyclone, i.e. the severity estimation, is based on both radial wind and reflectivity information.
-A detected mesocyclone cell is assigned a time stamp corresponding to the time of the scan begin, the so-called reference time, which is 0, 5, 10, 15, etc min after the full hour.
+A detected mesocyclone cell is assigned a time stamp corresponding to the time of the scan begin, the so-called reference time, which is 0, 5, 10, 15, etc. min after the full hour.
+The scanning of all 10 sweeps of the volume scan takes ca. 4.5 min.